kacperstepien/bdg-spark-granges/docs/source/function/function.rst

 shift
 ******

 Shift function is performing operation of shifting the ranges by a specified number of positions.
-It returns range with start and end fields.
 To use the function within query it needs to be registered.
 Sample query using shift function:

 ::